MichaelMMeskhi/meta-learning-progress/README.md

 - Add community rules
 - Add contribution rules
 - Create road map for this repo

-- TODO ADD MORE ITEMS
+### Acknowledgments

+This repository was inspired by [awesome-meta-learning](https://github.com/dragen1860/awesome-meta-learning) and [NLP-Progress](https://github.com/sebastianruder/NLP-progress/blob/master/README.md).
+All work here is open source and copy right free.
+The goal is to help the research community prosper and communicate better.